andreaswittmann/project-bot/setup-lf.md

 ls -la ../docker-volumes/
 ```

-The docker-compose.yml was updated to use the organized `docker-volumes` directory structure.
+The docker-compose.yml was updated to use the organized `docker-volumes` directory structure and configured with project name "bot" for Docker Desktop.
 The Docker image was built and the application container started with all volumes properly mounted from the centralized location.

 ## Step 5: Verify Application and Access